|

 -

-Upload your log to LoTW as often as you can
+- Upload new QSOs to LoTW as often as you can

-, ideally at least once a month, preferably
+, ideally at least once a month.
+If you are

-you may like to upload your log daily and check your LoTW QSLs at the same time.
+very active, upload new QSOs more often and check your LoTW confirmations at the same

 -